 There are ways to compensate for the factors that make mollies and goldfish so different from one another.
 However, they are not the best match for each other.
 You can tell by looking at their attributes:

-1. Goldfish are Bigger than Mollies
+1. Goldfish Are Bigger Than Mollies

 The size matters because fish eat whatever they can fit in their mouths.
 This is especially true for goldfish.
-They are fast swimmers that have been known to swallow smaller creatures in the tank unintentionally.
+They are fast swimmers who have been known to swallow smaller creatures in the tank unintentionally.

 At an average of 6 inches, goldfish are a danger to fish that are drastically smaller than them.
 But at 4.5 inches, mollies are a decent match for goldfish.
 They are also fast enough to stay out of reach of your goldfish.